feathersjs/docs/guides/basics/authentication.md

 # Authentication

 We now have a fully functional chat application consisting of [services](./services.md) and [hooks](./hooks.md).
 The services come with authentication enabled by default, so before we can use it we need to create a new user and learn how Feathers authentication works.
 We will look at authenticating our REST API, and then how to authenticate with Feathers in the browser.
-Finally, we will discuss how to add "Login with GitHub" functionality using oAuth 2.0.
+Finally, we will discuss how to add "Login with GitHub" functionality using OAuth 2.0.

 ## Registering a user